Suspected L.A. airport gunman planned 'suicide' mission: congressman

 Another victim, who has not been identified, remains in critical condition, the spokesman said.

-The U.S. attorney in Los Angeles has charged Ciancia with murdering a federal officer and committing violence at an international airport, crimes that carry the threat of execution if Ciancia is convicted.
+The U.S. attorney in Los Angeles has charged Ciancia with murdering a federal officer and committing violence at an international airport, crimes that carry a possible death penalty if Ciancia is convicted.

-McCaul suggested that the suspected shooter wanted to demonstrate what he viewed as lax security at airports.

-McCaul also said that police visited Ciancia's home after being alerted by worried relatives, but he had already left for the airport about 45 minutes before.
+McCaul also said that police visited Ciancia's home after being alerted by worried relatives, but he had already left for the airport.

 Ciancia's father, who lives in Pennsville Township, New Jersey, called local police before the shooting after Ciancia, who moved to California 18 months ago and lives in suburban Los Angeles, sent his brother a worrisome text message.